pdveilleux/portfolYOU/_posts/2020-07-20-creating-an-editable-data-text-view.md

 textView.isEditable = false
 ```

 And that's it!
-You can check out my gist below or on [GitHub](https://gist.github.com/pdveilleux/f2f72328fca3c0bef5277e1cda96697a).
+You can check out my gist below or my repo on [GitHub](https://github.com/pdveilleux/Editable-Data-Text-View).

 {%- gist f2f72328fca3c0bef5277e1cda96697a %}